dalance/svlint/md/manual-introduction.md

 There are two main classes of rule for helping human readers:
 1. Rules which codify naming conventions.
 2. Rules which codify style/formatting conventions.
-Further informatino on these concepts is provided in the `naming` and `style` rulesets.
+Further information on these concepts is provided in the `style` ruleset.

 Just as individual human readers have their own preferences (in language, style, naming conventions, etc.), each tool has its own quirks and ways of